Campaign of the Month: October 2017

 Officially, Francis Batifole died in a car accident, allegedly inebriated and caught by a midnight rainstorm that caused him to crash into and off the Chef Menteur Bridge.
 Mariángel had no reason to suspect foul play, mundane or supernatural, and Sterling certainly did not enlighten her.
 Consequently, Mariángel falsely interpreted Francis’ first manifestations and spectral communication attempts as signs of madness.
 She resumed psychoanalysis and psychiatric medicine.
 So stymied, Francis’ ghost followed rumors in the Shadowlands and found the office of Louis Fontaine.

 There, the wraith beseeched the occult investigator to help him pass.
 The task was arduous, particularly as it required Lou to first unravel the truth behind Francis’ murder and then find and convince Mariángel of both her husband’s and son’s supernatural fate.
 The latter task, however, proved less difficult than expected though, as the Catholic Latina was less close-minded, or sane, than many of her American peers.
-Indeed, Lou and Mariángel discovered that the woman had long possessed a latent sensitivity to the spectral dead, and had several prior encounters with haunting spirits, including her own father’s spectre and the wraith-victims of the Pan Am Flight 759.
+Indeed, Lou and Mariángel discovered that the woman had long possessed a latent sensitivity to the spectral dead, and had several prior encounters with haunting spirits, including the ghosts of her own father and the victims of the Pan Am Flight 759.
 This ‘talent’, however, did nothing to ease Francis’ final request: forgiveness–for his adolescent lack of belief and acceptance of her, for his father’s ghouldom and subsequent cruelty, and perhaps hardest of all, forgiveness for herself.

 Months of heart-wrenching conflict passed, but eventually, Mariángel honored her dead son’s last plea.
 She let go of her bitter hatred, and with it, she was forced to let go of her son, again.
 Twice bereaved and bereft of the resentment she had long been nursing, Mariángel felt empty and without purpose.
 She begged Lou to let her help him, to see if she could use her supernatural talent to ease the pain of other wraiths.
 Occasionally, the old man relented.
 Occasionally, she was successful.
 After a few of these remarkable victories, Lou introduced Mariángel to Dr. Jacques Beltremieux.

 Since that precarious introduction a decade ago, Mariángel and Dr. Beltremieux have become companions of a sort.
 More specifically, Mariángel used nearly the last of her mother’s will-given fortune to purchase the shade’s antebellum property in Lakeview.
 Although she still hopes to permanently pacify the vengeful spirit, the burden of Beltremieux’s and other wraiths’ suffering and torment has caused Mariángel, who was never particularly resilient, to largely withdraw from the outside world and limit her contact with the living.
-She shops for food only a few times a year, buying in bulk and stockpiling impressive (or sad depending on one’s view) of food storage.
+She shops for food only a few times a year, buying in bulk and stockpiling impressive (or sad depending on one’s view) food storage.
 Otherwise, the farthest she strays from her decrepit home is the distance to her mailbox, which she uses to pay her bills and little else.
 Her computer allows her to stay connected with those incredibly rare acquaintances she wishes to maintain.
 With the rest of her time, she reads, cooks, or engages in a few modest pastimes, including gardening.
 The latter she only does when it rains: allegedly because of some horticultural benefit, but in reality it helps her avoid interacting with her acre-plus distant neighbors.

 What Mariángel does not realize is that she has resumed painting.
 Nearly every night, Mariángel rises from her bed, and while still asleep, walks to a secret studio and paints for hours on end before returning to her bed, only to awake hours later, tired but none the wiser.
 Thus far, her ghostly host has not seen fit to enlighten her.
 Instead, he has become increasingly fascinated as her artwork has begun to resemble Francisco Goya’s darker pieces, as if her somnambulant artwork is using the old to define the modern, to illustrate the relentless and unchangeable nightmare of not just her life, but all of human existence.